-This House Gecko Care Sheet is for beginners, intermediate and Pro’s.
+This House Gecko Care Sheet is for beginners, intermediates, and Pros.

-They are vary quick and are good escape artist.
-I got ours as a Christmas present alone with a long tail gecko and a anole.
+They are very quick and are good escape artists.
+I got ours as a Christmas present along with a long tail gecko and an anole.

-They wirer all in one 20 gallon tank which was ok because they all got along with each other and provided a verity to look at.
+They were all in one 20-gallon tank which was ok because they all got along with each other and provided a variety to look at.

 It was not long before we got another house gecko.
-In a week or to I notice that the second gecko was missing.
+In a week or two, I notice that the second gecko was missing.

 Looked but could not find it after about a month went to feed them and notice something under the light and there it was.

-Went to grab it but hesitated just a second and it was gone.
+Went to grab it but was hesitatant for just a second and it was gone.
 Weeks went by looking under the light to see if it would return nothing.

-One day I finally see it under the decks and cornered it this time there was no hesitation and after at least 2 month living in our computer room it was back in its cage.
+One day I finally see it under the decks and cornered it this time there was no hesitation and after at least 2 months of living in our computer room, it was back in its cage.